-Since the 1950 years, the sun presents an extraordinary phase of activity.
-It is to this conclusion that researchers from
+Since the 1950s, the sun has shown a phase of extraordinary activity.
+It is at this conclusion that researchers of

 the Max Planck Institute for Solar System Research, in collaboration with Finnish scientists, in an article published in the journal "Physical Revew Letters".
-The temporal development of solar activity seems to closely follow that of the average temperature at the Earth's surface, which accounts for the influence of the sun on the Earth's climate.
-However, researchers have shown that the global warming of 30 last year can only very partially be attributed to solar activity.
-As a result, while solar activity influences the climate, it has played only a minor role in the recent global warming.
+The temporal development of solar activity seems to follow very closely that of the average temperature at the earth's surface, which accounts for the influence of the sun on the earth's climate.
+However, researchers have shown that the global warming of the past 30 years can only be partially attributed to solar activity.
+As a result, while solar activity influences the climate, it has only played a minor role in recent global warming.

-Sources: Depeche IDW - Max Planck Institute press release -
+Sources: Depeche IDW - Press release from the Max Planck Institute -

 Editor: Antoinette Serban, email@example.com